junehao/Connected-Craft/README.md

 * [Connected Craft and Object Society](#connected-craft-and-obejct-society)
 * [NodeMCU 101](#nodemcu-101)

+## Connected Craft and Object Society

+* A __craft__ is a cultural entity, a man-made object, and a functional work of art.
+* A __smart craft__ is a man-made object that can sense and react with certain intelligence.
+* The __connected craft__ is smart crafts that can communicate to each other.
+* An __object society__ is a society made of connected crafts.
+* To imagine the object society, use [anthropomorphism](https://en.wikipedia.org/wiki/Anthropomorphism) or personification.

-## NodeMCU Tutorials
+## NodeMCU 101

+### Tutorials
 1. Digital Output & Input
 1. Analog Output & Input

-## Connected Craft and Object Society

-A craft is a cultural entity, a man-made object, and a daily work of art.

-The connected craft is crafts that can communicate to each other and react to what it received.